 Toyota has just announced the pricing for the new Corolla Cross which is expected to reach dealerships across Canada by the end of the month.

-The base price will be $24,980 for the front-wheel drive L model.
+The base price will be $24,890 for the front-wheel-drive L model.
 All-wheel drive will be a $1,400 option on both the base trim levels, but it will be standard on the top two versions.

-Fuel economy for the front-wheel drive models will be 7.3 L per 100 kilometers in combined city and highway driving and the all-wheel drive system will burn 0.5 L more in the same test.
+Fuel economy for the front-wheel-drive models will be 7.3 L per 100 kilometres in combined city and highway driving and the all-wheel drive system will burn 0.5 L more in the same test.

-Four trim levels will be offered for the Corolla Cross, the Base L FWD will have the lowest starting price and it will come equipped with heated seats, LED headlamps and taillamps, 17-inch steel wheels and a 7-inch infotainment display.
+Four trim levels will be offered for the Corolla Cross.
+The base L FWD will have the lowest starting price and it will come equipped with heated front seats, LED headlamps and taillamps, 17-inch steel wheels and a 7-inch infotainment display.
 With all-wheel drive, its MSRP will be $26,290.

 The Corolla Cross LE also offers both FWD and AWD, retailing for $27,090 and $28,490 respectively.
-This price will add 17-inch allow wheels, an 8-inch touch screen, heated steering wheel, tinted rear windows, push button start and an alarm system.
+This price will add 17-inch alloy wheels, an 8-inch touchscreen, a heated steering wheel, tinted rear windows, push button start and an alarm system.

-The XLE will be the most expensive Corolla Cross model, at $33,990.
-Standard features will include a nine-speaker JBL sound system, a leather-wrapped shift knob, ambient lighting, power driver’s seat, Softex upholstery, dual zone climate control, 18-inch alloy wheels and a power liftgate.
+The XLE will be the most expensive Corolla Cross model at $33,990.
+Standard features will include a nine-speaker JBL sound system, a leather-wrapped shift knob, ambient lighting, a power driver’s seat, SofTex upholstery, dual-zone climate control, 18-inch alloy wheels and a power liftgate.

 All models of the Corolla Cross come standard with Toyota’s Safety Sense 2.0 suite of active safety systems, including forward collision warning, adaptive cruise control, lane departure warning and others.